sendgrid/sendgrid-csharp/TROUBLESHOOTING.md

 If you are running a newer versions of .NET you can turn on a couple different Roslyn based analyzers that will trigger build errors if you're not calling `.ConfigureAwait(false)` on your async methods.

 `Roslynator.Analyzers` can be installed through NuGet or as a VS plugin, but if you use the plugin then the analyzers won't run on build servers and trigger build errors as the NuGet package would. (thanks to [xt0rted](https://github.com/xt0rted) for this tip!)

+<a name="signed-webhooks"></a>
+## Signed Webhook Verification

+Twilio SendGrid's Event Webhook will notify a URL via HTTP POST with information about events that occur as your mail is processed.
+[This](https://docs.sendgrid.com/for-developers/tracking-events/getting-started-event-webhook-security-features) article covers all you need to know to secure the Event Webhook, allowing you to verify that incoming requests originate from Twilio SendGrid.
+The sendgrid-csharp library can help you verify these Signed Event Webhooks.

+You can find the end-to-end usage example and the tests [here](examples/eventwebhook).
+If you are still having trouble getting the validation to work, follow the following instructions:
+- Be sure to use the *raw* payload for validation
+- Be sure to include a trailing carriage return and newline in your payload
+- In case of multi-event webhooks, make sure you include the trailing newline and carriage return after *each* event